0xJasonMurray/jasonmurray.org/content/now.md

   - Currently reading:
     - Being Geek
     - Death by Meeting: A Leadership Fable
+    - The Code Breaker: Jennifer Doudna.
+Gene editing and the Future of the Human Race
   - Recently finished (2021):
     - Talking to Strangers: What We Should Know about the People We Don't Know
     - Fantasyland: How America Went Haywire